McArthur v. Scott

 McArthur v.
+Scott, 113 U.S. 340 (1885), was a United States Supreme Court case in which the Court held that, in actions contesting wills, people who were not yet born at the time of the action cannot be bound by the decision if the representative of their interest was antagonistic to them.
+In other words, the doctrine of virtual representation only applies to a person when there was a fair presentation of the arguments in that person's favor.
+The case was followed faithfully in federal courts and was also generally accepted by state courts.

-Scott, 113 U.S. 340 (1885), regarded a suit brought to contest a will which directed land to be conveyed to or divided among remaindermen at the expiration of a particular estate, are to be presumed, unless clearly controlled by other provisions, to relate to the beginning of enjoyment by remaindermen, and not to the vesting of the title in them.
+The case was about a contested will that directed land to be conveyed to or divided among remaindermen at the expiration of a particular estate.
+The court's ruling meant that the unborn grandchildren with a contingent interest were held not bound by the decree setting aside probate of the will.

 Background

-General Duncan McArthur (died 1839), the former governor of Ohio, established a trust in his will that required that land in Ross County, Ohio be kept in the family.
+General Duncan McArthur (died 1839), the former Governor of Ohio, established a trust in his will that required that land in Ross County, Ohio be kept in the family.
 His descendants later wanted to sell the land.

-A testator devised lands and personal property to his executors and their successors and their heirs, in trust, and directed that the income, until his youngest grandchild who might live to be twenty-one years of age should arrive at that age, should be divided equally among the testator's children or the issue of any child dying, and among the grandchildren also as they successively came of age; that "after the decease of all my children, and when and as soon as the youngest grandchild shall arrive at the age of twenty-one years," the lands should be "inherited and equally divided between my grandchildren per capita," in fee, and that "in like manner" the personal property should "at the same time be equally divided among my said grandchildren, share and share alike per capita," and that if any grandchild should have died before the final division leaving children, they should take and receive per stirpes the share which their parent would have been entitled to have and receive if then living, and provided that any assignment, mortgage, or pledge by any grandchild of his share should be void, and the executors, in the final division and distribution, should convey and pay to the persons entitled under the will.
+A testator devised lands and personal property to his executors and their successors and their heirs, in trust, and directed that the income, until his youngest grandchild who might live to be twenty-one years of age should arrive at that age, should be divided equally among the testator's children or the issue of any child who had died, and among the grandchildren also as they successively came of age; that "after the decease of all my children, and when and as soon as the youngest grandchild shall arrive at the age of twenty-one years," the lands should be "inherited and equally divided between my grandchildren per capita," in fee, and that "in like manner" the personal property should "at the same time be equally divided among my said grandchildren, share and share alike per capita," and that if any grandchild should have died before the final division leaving children, they should take and receive per stirpes the share which their parent would have been entitled to have and receive if then living, and provided that any assignment, mortgage, or pledge by any grandchild of his share should be void, and the executors, in the final division and distribution, should convey and pay to the persons entitled under the will.
 Held that the executors took the legal title in fee, to hold until the final division, and that the trusts were imposed upon them as executors.
 Held, also that all the grandchildren took equitable vested remainders, opening to let in those born after the testator's death, and subject to be divested only as to any grandchild who died before the expiration of the particular estate, leaving issue, by an executory devise over to such issue.